brunokino/brunokino/README.md

 ### Hi there 👋

-I'm currently holding a tech lead position and I love studying and testing different technologies, tools, and software architectures.
+I'm a tech enthusiast who loves to learn about new things.
+Connect with me on LinkedIn.

 👷 I’m currently working with:
 - Kubernetes